-The margins of one and one-half (1.5") inches on the top and left, one inch (1") on the bottom and right must be observed on each page.
-Tables, charts, maps, illustrations as well as appendices must adhere to these same margin requirements.
+The margins on ALL PAGES must be one and one-half (1.5") inches on the top and left, one inch (1") on the bottom and right.
+Tables, charts, maps, illustrations as well as appendices must follow these margin specifications.